 “Children can also calm their parents’ fears about downsizing.
 Selling the family home is an emotional issue, but they need to understand that those memories will always stay with them, and there is the joy of freeing yourself up for the years ahead.”

 While staying in the family home might be viable for some older people, others will need to consider different options; National Seniors research shows that 36 per cent of Australians 50 and over occupy homes that are not suitable for them as they age.

-According to Melrose, the beauty of a lifestyle community is that older people retain their independence while freeing themselves up financially; the level of support and care they receive can be adjusted as their needs change over the years.
+According to Melrose, the beauty of an over 55s community is that older people retain their independence while freeing themselves up financially; the level of support and care they receive can be adjusted as their needs change over the years.